senemaktas/senemaktas/README.md

 ## Hi there 👋

 - I’m currently working on Machine Learning.
 - I’m interested in Data Science and :penguin: GNU/Linux .
-And I’m currently trying to improve my knowledge of Python.

 ----